kamranisg/CV2-Multiple-View-Geometry/README.md

 ## Computer Vision 2 - Multiple View Geometry

-This repository contains practical exercises implemented in Matlab.

-It is a part of the course being taught at Technical University of Munich, Germany in Summer Semester 2020.
+This repository contains practical exercises implemented in Matlab.It is a part of the course being taught at Technical University of Munich, Germany in Summer Semester 2020.

+## About

+The lecture introduces the basic concepts of image formation - perspective projection and camera motion.
+The goal is to reconstruct the three-dimensional world and the camera motion from multiple images.
+To this end, one determines correspondences between points in various images and respective constraints that allow to compute motion and 3D structure.
+A particular emphasis of the lecture is on mathematical descriptions of rigid body motion and of perspective projection.
+For estimating camera motion and 3D geometry both spectral methods and methods of nonlinear optimization are used extensively.

 #### Table of Contents